 "The fact that he will be the first Bishop of Polynesia of indigenous Fijian descent is something else worth celebrating – though I know that Fr Cama is committed to serving all the nations and people of Polynesia with equal effort and respect."

-Indeed: The record shows that Fr Cama is a i-Taukei man who has proven his courage – and his readiness to serve Polynesians of every ethnic background.
+Indeed: The record shows that Fr Cama is a i-Taukei man who has both proven his courage – and his readiness to serve Polynesians of every ethnic background.

 Fereimi Cama was born in March 1955 on the tiny island of Ono-i-Lau, which is closer to Tonga than to Suva.